A thoroughly sophisticated home with Scandi-chic interiors and a tranquil setting.

 Babies & Children

 One well-behaved dog is welcome at a charge of £25.
 A second dog may be considered on request.
 Dogs must be kept to the ground floor of the property and are not permitted on the furniture or in the bedrooms.
+The property is fitted with stair gates at the bottom and top of the stairs to contain dogs.

 The garden is enclosed but it is important to note that the fields around The Trouthouse have livestock and dogs should be supervised and kept on leads when walking.